 Projects to be Funded

 - Support of research presentations at our Annual Seminar

 - Research study grants to encourage quilt researchers

 - Endowment grants specific to outreach projects that advance the mission of American Quilt Study Group

-- Scholarships for researchers who wish to attend our Annual Seminar
+- Fellowship for researchers who wish to attend our Annual Seminar

 - Ongoing publication of Uncoverings, Technical Guides, Quilt Study Books, and special publications